mwolson/emacs-shared/doc/install.md

 sudo make install
 ```

-## Inconsolata Font
+## Fonts

-Install the Inconsolata font (this can be configured with the `my-default-font` setting).
+Typically we install the Fira Code font.
+This can be configured with the `my-default-font` setting.

 *macOS*

-Download the family from [Google Fonts](https://fonts.google.com/specimen/Inconsolata), open the zip, and double-click on the "Inconsolata-VariableFont_wdth,wght.ttf" file to install it.
+Download [Fira Code](https://github.com/tonsky/FiraCode#download--install), open the zip, open the `ttf` folder, select all fonts, control-click and choose Open to install them.

 *Windows*